MatzE-sch/transaction-csv-2-sankeymatic/README.md

 ## troubleshooting
 When your output image looks like this:
 ![](examples/output_with_loop.png)
-you have a circle in your input data.
+you have a circle in your output data.

 ## csv example data:
 [example file](data/transactions.csv)